nicolasberube/Arzette_Randomizer/README.md

 ### damage_boost

 Will permit damage boosting to an extent where it would be possible in casual mode with health drops.
 Deactivating this means you could do logic without taking any damage.
-This is not implemented yet.

 # Logic rules game assumptions